 The cat crept into the cave.
 Stripy, she was, in the daylight.
 But now, well past sunset and the settling of darkness, she was as black as any other cat.
-The tabby's left ear twitched, cocked over her left shoulder as she heard the rustling in the straw strewn over the floor.
+The tabby's left ear twitched, cocked to her left as she heard the rustling in the straw strewn over the floor.
 A great ox lying nearby snorted softly as he dropped his head to the ground.
-His horn made a small spark and a clack! as it made contact with the rock.
+His horn clacked as it made contact with the rock.
 He exhaled.
 His nares vibrated briefly then all was still.

 The cat remained motionless.
 Long moments dragged slowly by.
 In the distance an owl called to its mate.
 Then the rustling began again as the mice resumed feeding on the loose grain in the straw.
 The cat's right fore paw inched forward, settled softly, then the left paw raised, advanced, soundlessly touched the rock, then pounce!
 Her prize in her claw, then between her jaws, she nestled close to the belly of the ox and dropped the mouse.
 Stunned and addled but still with a will to live the creature staggered and attempted to run.
 But the cat casually reached out, dragged it back.
 Again she released it, this time allowing the creature to "get away."
 But the cat sprang, recaptured the mouse and lay down again.
 She played her cruel game with the small captive for several minutes, but finally tired of it and overcome with hunger she crunched its skull between her teeth, then dined on her catch.